 Besides these challenges, there are several other scholars in this field who deserve to be mentioned; however, due to space and time constraints, only a few will be mentioned that have proposed new approaches to develop religious harmony in this perspective.
 R.S.
-Sugirtharajah, (Sri Lankan theologian, a biblical hermeneuticist) argues that "Different reading practices open up different ways of looking at the text."119 He notes that the earlier comparative approach of theologians to study the Bible towards religions was aggressive, judgmental, condescending.
-Thus, his stance is that the traditional model points out the weakness of other religions by superiotizing the Christian God.120 In this respect, Sugirtharajah presents models of Edward Wadie Said's (a cultural critic, whose mostly literature was based on Western imperialism) 'Contrapuntal Reading' and 'Late Style'.
+Sugirtharajah, (Sri Lankan theologian, a biblical hermeneuticist) argues that "Different reading practices open up different ways of looking at the text."40 He notes that the earlier comparative approach of theologians to study the Bible towards religions aggressive, judgmental, was condescending.
+Thus, his stance is that the traditional model points out the weakness of other religions by superiotizing the Christian God.41 In this respect, Sugirtharajah presents models of Edward Wadie Said's (a cultural critic, whose mostly literature was based on Western imperialism) 'Contrapuntal Reading' and 'Late Style'.
 The first approach makes connections of all the sacred texts to unveil the text [Bible] to find out the obscured meaning of the text.
 Said's assertion, in other words, is the Bible gains meaning from other texts and enhances the readers' capability to fill the gaps without losing the originality of the text.
 In this strategy the two characters: Buddha and Christ are taken and their birth narratives are compared to find out what is missing in historical and cultural perspectives to discover the obscured meaning of each other birth.
 In the 'Late Style', Said believed that with time the mind of the artist gets changed.
 He took the cases of Paul and John and claimed that Paul changed his rebellious attitudes towards harmoniousness.
 The same Paul who declared we have to fight with the ruling authority has a calmness.
 On the other hand, John's 'Late Style' is totally different from Paul's.
 John's early literature is apolitical in tone in contrast to the book of Revelation.
-In other words, Said claimed the notion of
+In other words, Said claimed the notion of 'love' in the Gospel of John is replaced with vengeance and violence in the book of revelation.
+The other model (this belongs to Sugirtharajah) is the rhetoric representation of the parable of a rich man and poor Lazarus in which Sugirtharajah questions the silence of Lazarus.
+He argues that in the Bible the poor are being misrepresented, while the rich and the dominant classes are shown in the positive perspectives.
+He argues that understanding this type of narrative unsettles the postcolonial context, which has no concern for Lazarus.
+Thus, Sugirtharajah concludes that today Lazarus cannot survive on mere crumbs he demands a bigger share.
+In the Asiatic context, Sugirtharajah emphasizes that though the Gospel of Luke emphasizes that Lazarus was surviving on crumbs but, this narrative does not make any sense today.
+42 Thus, Sugirtharajah declares that:

-119 R. S. Sugirtharajah, Exploring Postcolonial Biblical Criticism: History, Method, Practice, (Chichester, West Sussex, UK: Wiley Blackwell, 2012), 142.
+40 R. S. Sugirtharajah, Exploring Postcolonial Biblical Criticism: History, Method, Practice, (Chichester, West Sussex, UK: Wiley Blackwell, 2012), 142.

-120 Ibid., 143.
+41 Ibid., 143.